Most expatriates select for renting accommodation or lease properties, particularly if they have not sought and attained permanent resident status.

 After the Letter of Intent is duly signed, the landlord will prepare a Tenancy Agreement (TA).
 Any legal fees incurred related to the agreement are usually borne by the tenant; however, if the landlord’s agreement is acceptable or at least easily negotiable, there will usually not be any legal fees required.
 You will need to prepare the rest of the security deposit and advance rental upon signing of the Tenancy Agreement.
 The typical amount for a 1-year lease is one month’s rent deposit and one month’s advance rental, and for a 2-year lease, a two month’s rent deposit and one month’s advance rental (your deposit will be minus any good-faith deposit accompanying the Letter of Intent).

-The following are important terms to take note of when signing the Tenancy Agreement:
+The following are important terms to take note of when signing for the Tenancy Agreement:

 - Public Utilities, Telephone and Cable Television: the installation charges and the monthly bills for the following services are typically the tenant’s responsibility: water and electricity, telephone, cable television, and Internet.
 Sometimes, the tenant can negotiate for some of the fixed bills to be included in the rental amount as a package, which is helpful if your company pays the rental directly instead of giving you a housing allowance.